Readit News logoReadit News

 huahaiy commented on Why Clojure? gaiwan.co/blog/why-clojur... · Posted by u/jgrodziski

-yogthos · 6 months ago
+yogthos · a year ago

 That's not quite true though.
 Java tracks types in the signatures of the functions, defprotocol does not.
 If I make a protocol and then pass a wrong type as a parameter to it then I'll get a runtime error.
 It's not going to tell me that I passed in a wrong type at compile time.